 How to make DIY puffy paint for kids that is actually puffy!
-Here’s a simple recipe, a step-by-step tutorial, and photos.
-Homemade puffy paint is easy to make and lots of fun!
+This recipe is easy to make and lots of fun!
+Updates by our Associate Editor, Andrea Martelle

 We’ve made homemade puffy paint many times over the years.